 The blood test, FM/a, is used to check whether a patient has Fibromyalgia.
 However, since the test costs around $700, not all patients agree to opt in for it.
 Thus doctors have to make assumptions on the basis of physical exams and medical history.
 Surprisingly, there isn’t a fully trusted cure for Fibromyalgia.
 Physicians mostly tend to provide prescriptions on the basis of symptoms.

-Since ICD-9 did not have a specific code for Fibromyalgia, the code 729.1 for Myalgia and Myositis was used to signify it.
+Since fibromyalgia ICD-9 did not have a specific code, the code 729.1 for Myalgia and Myositis was used to signify it.
 Before ICD-10 came into the picture, physicians had a very controversial opinion about Fibromyalgia.
 Now, since there is a designated code for it; even the ones having a contradictory view will have to consider it as a disease.
 Not only the doctors, but the payors must to approve of it too.

 It’s notable how a simple code can make a difference.
 The story does not end here.
 Since it’s now recognized, we can soon hope to see more research on the same.
-For help with your ICD-10 coding, get in touch with us: firstname.lastname@example.org.
+For help with your icd 10 for fibromyalgia, get in touch with us: email@example.com.